Lokeshkumarsingh2580/Lokeshkumarsingh2580/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Java
+- 🔭 I’m currently working on ...HTML/CSS/JAVASCRIPT
-- 🌱 I’m currently learning ...Java
+- 🌱 I’m currently learning ...React.Js
-- 👯 I’m looking to collaborate on ...Java
+- 👯 I’m looking to collaborate on ...Ethical Hacking
 - 🤔 I’m looking for help with ...
-Ethical Hacking , Java.
+Ethical Hacking , React.js.
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... lokeshkumar6722@gmail.com
 - 😄 Pronouns: ...He
-- ⚡ Fun fact: ...2580 is my passcode
+- ⚡ Fun fact: ...2580 is very rare passcode